-We had total assets of \$1.522 billion at quarter-end.
+We had total assets of \$1.531 billion at quarter-end.
 Our total assets reflect the value of our investments, which are itemized in the Schedule of Investments.
 It also reflects cash, interest and dividends receivable and any expenses that may have been prepaid.
-During 3rd quarter 2011, total assets decreased \$58 million.
-This change was primarily the result of a \$67 million decrease in the value of our investments as reflected by the change in net realized and unrealized gains on investments (excluding return of capital on distributions), net purchases of approximately \$5 million and an increase in receivables for investments sold of \$4 million.
+During 2nd quarter 2012, total assets decreased \$201 million.
+This change was primarily the result of a \$195 million decrease in the value of our investments as reflected by the change in net realized and unrealized gains on investments (excluding return of capital on distributions), net sales of approximately \$5 million and a decrease in receivables of approximately \$1 million.